-So from the long-awaited return of Britain’s Got Talent to blockbuster movie premieres to a few classic repeats, there’s something for everyone this long weekend.
+So from the conclusion of Saturday Night Takeaway to blockbuster movie premieres to a few classic repeats, there's something for everyone this long weekend.

 Let's start with some top picks.

 Ant and Dec's Saturday Night Takeaway at 8pm

 After a series featuring a chart-topping sea shanty, the long-awaited return of Chums, and no live audience whatsoever, Ant and Dec are capping off their ever-popular variety show with an Easter extravaganza.
 Mo Farah will be following Ant and Dec's orders in the popular Get Out Me Ear! segment, while Mo Gilligan will be the guest announcer introducing the conclusions to Double Trouble and Ant vs. Dec.

 Alan Carr's Epic Gameshow at 8:35pm

 Alan Carr's retro gameshow mashup returns for another series, kicking things off with a celebrity special of Play Your Cards Right.
 Harry and Sandra Redknapp and Martin and Shirlie Kemp are the two couples guessing higher or lower to win a jackpot for charity in an episode that would fit just as well in the Easter weekend schedules in the 1980s.

 Keeping Faith at 9pm

 The third series of the breakout Welsh hit Keeping Faith continues, with Torchwood's Eve Myles as the small-town lawyer whose life goes into limbo following the disappearance of her husband.
 In this second episode, Faith is thrown by the reappearance of the mysterious Rose after 25 years - can she stay focused on the case of teenage cancer patient Osian?

 Casualty at 8:20pm